Technical governance

 Call for applications

-A Nomination Committee appointed by the SBTi Board of Trustees will oversee candidate screening, interviews, and recommendations for the next term.
+The SBTi recently held an open call for applications for the appointment of five new Technical Council members for a three-year term (July 2026–June 2029).
+A Nomination Committee agreed by the current Technical Council Chair and SBTi Board of Trustees Chair will oversee candidate screening, interviews, and recommendations for the next term.
 The process will follow the SBTi’s established governance policies.
-Further details are outlined in the Technical Council Terms of Reference, which defines the Technical Council’s role, scope, composition, appointment process and working principles.
+Further details are outlined in the updated Technical Council Terms of Reference (Version 3) for the next term–expected to begin on July 1, 2026.

 Our validation work sits within the wholly-owned subsidiary, SBTi Services Limited.